 Involution is a word that Richard Rudd uses in the book called the Gene Keys.
 It describes the process where the higher frequencies within your DNA are activated through the agency of Grace.
 Evolution is about the longing for love or light or that which is higher, and involution is the response to that, or the process whereby these higher frequencies descend or marry what is here.
 To quote directly from the book, "Just as there is an evolutionary force pushing upwards within all matter, so there is an involutionary force working its way down from the realms of spirit towards the material plane."
 Or another expression of this that he brings forward is: "Evolution represents the force within matter that always strives upwards towards spirit, as opposed to involution, its counter-force, which is the essence of spirit descending or embedding itself within the form."

 Yesterday I recorded a Walking the Path episode with my friend Kristin and briefly, near the end, touched on the topic of involution.
 I wanted to name it in this blog as a reminder that other perspectives are available.
 When things get heavy or tough or dense or limited, and we've placed the responsibility on ourselves to find a way to raise our vibration, become more loving or evolve ourselves it can feel like a lot of work with not much environmental support to do so.
-This other perspective of inviting the currents of involution to touch your life, offer these higher frequencies and support you to transmute the shadows and embody your gifts can be a welcomed reprieve!
+This other perspective of inviting the currents of involution to touch your life, or inviting these higher frequencies to support you to transmute the shadows and embody your gifts can be a welcomed reprieve!
 When I work one-on-one with people, these frequencies often show up to ease the process of change, healing and personal growth.
 It is truly miraculous what's possible when we come together!
 If you would like to explore the possibility of doing session work together over the phone or Zoom please get in touch with me through my contact form at the bottom of the session page.
 And, if you'd like to watch the Walking the Path episode here it is:

-Christine helps people to navigate transitions with love and wisdom. offering presence and care she can assist people to play an active role in their mental, emotional and physical health no matter what is going on in life.
-With all of the different tools, methods and wisdom she has access to, she inspires, encourages and makes it possible for people to really love and honor themselves, and thus be more able to love and honor others.
+Christine helps people to approach life with greater care, love & wisdom. offering presence and a unique quality of attention she can assist people to play an active role in their mental, emotional and physical health no matter what is going on.
+With all of the different tools and methods she has access to, she inspires, encourages and supports people to really love and honour themselves, and thus be more able to love and honour others.
 Through her patience, kindness and astute awareness of the body, mind and heart she accelerates people's self-healing journeys and makes the inner and outer world a whole lot easier to navigate!